apache/jena-site/content/documentation/fuseki2/fuseki-main.md

-Title: Fuseki : Embedded Server
+Title: Fuseki : Main Server

 Fuseki can be run in the background by an application as an embedded server.
 The application can safely work with the dataset directly from java while having Fuseki